 3. Equipment Reservation Policy

-The LSCM, EVO60, Hitachi and TEM may not be booked more than two weeks ahead of intended use.
+The LSCM, EVO60, Hitachi and Nikon may not be booked more than 2 months ahead of intended use.

 During periods of high usage, the number of time slots available to any one investigator may be restricted and subject to the following rules.
 Extra time is available in the evenings and weekends for approved operators only (see point 5).

-(i) No more than two days may be booked in any two-week period.
+(i) No more than two days may be booked in any 14 day period.

 At times of high usage the number of time slots available to any one investigator is subject to the following rules:

-(i) No more than two days may be booked within any two-week period.
+(i) No more than two days may be booked within any 14 day period.

-Printing facilities are available only to Scientific Staff for research purposes.
+Printing facilities are available only to Scientific Staff for AMNH research purposes.

-The MIF is open for use beginning at 9:00 am.
+The MIF is open for use beginning at 8:30 am.
 If you are running late, you are requested to phone and indicate that you will be late, but intend on still using your reserved instrument.
-Call MIF staff at (212)-313-7975 or *7978, or email firstname.lastname@example.org.
-Failure to do so will result in cancellation of the scheduled time without warning and will be used by another investigator at the discretion the MIF staff.
+Email staff as soon as you know you will be late or have to cancel.
+Failure to do so by noon on your reserved day will result in cancellation of the scheduled time without warning and will be used by another investigator at the discretion the MIF staff.